Toy Story 2

 Is it any good?

-Toy Story 2 is stunning, witty, exciting, enchanting, and very moving.
-Amazingly, it's just as good as the sensationally entertaining original.
+This film is stunning, witty, exciting, enchanting, and very moving, and amazingly, it's just as good as the sensationally entertaining original.
 The animation is better -- the main characters' facial expressions should have qualified the animators for a Best Actor Oscar, and the backgrounds are more authentically lived in.
 And the script is excellent.
 It's very, very funny, with sly references to classic films, and it's also insightful and touching, with a sort of Velveteen Rabbit theme about the important role that a well-loved toy plays in the life of a child.

-In these days when 8-year-olds can talk knowledgeably about the extra value that a "mint" tag adds to a Beanie Baby auction on Ebay, it's enormously valuable to think about the issue that Woody faces.
+In these days when 8-year-olds can talk knowledgeably about the extra value that a "mint" tag adds to a Beanie Baby auction on Ebay, it's enormously valuable to think about the issue that Woody faces in Toy Story 2.
 Should he have a brief but satisfying life as the beloved friend of a child who will eventually grow up and leave him bereft?
 Or should he remain perfectly preserved and perpetually honored as a museum exhibit?
 It's a hard choice, but one that gets at the very heart of what growing up really means.

 Families can talk about...

-Families can talk about what the characters learn in this movie.
+Families can talk about what the characters learn in Toy Story 2.
 Why does Woody worry about his future?
 What do Jessie and Pete the Prospector teach him?
 Are they right?

 Kids: What's your favorite toy?
 Why?
 Would you ever want to save it instead of play with it?
 Why is collecting stuff for its own sake a hollow pursuit?